The Blankenship team makes selling your house a breeze.

 Let’s face the facts, there are things you need to know ahead of time and at the end of the day, you’ll appreciate the feedback.

 The secret we have learned selling real estate is you have to put yourself in a position to succeed when learning how to sell your house!

 Below is a list of 112 questions, considerations, and tips for selling your home in St. Louis.
-Some you’ll love, some you won’t want to hear, all will increase the chances of selling your house fast and for full asking price.
+Some you’ll love, some you won’t want to hear, and all will increase the chances of selling your house fast and for full asking price.

 Learn How to Sell Your House Fast with These 100+ Tips